wheelyjoe/DCS-Scripts/README.md

  If you see a message like "[weapon] is missing from Splash Damage script", please post your DCS.log (C:\Users\you\Saved Games\DCS\Logs) so the missing weapon can be added.

+ ### INSTALLATION:
+ Load at mission start in mission editor using Trigger> 4 Mission Start > Do Script File (script file)

  ![alt text](https://github.com/spencershepard/DCS-Scripts/blob/develop/splash%20damage%202.gif?raw=true)

 ----------------------------------------------------------------------------------------------------------------------------------------------------